danielkm-ee/trail-game/README.md

 # trail-game

-Written in Javascript using the p5.js framework, this is a trail environment for the Santa Fe Trail, John Muir Trail, and arbitrary trail tasks.
+Written in Javascript using the p5.js framework.
+This is a trail environment for the Santa Fe Trail, John Muir Trail, and arbitrary trail tasks.

+To define a trail simply click on the gridspaces you'd like to place a trail 'pellet'.

 Controls:
 - If using LRM (left, right, move) you may turn the ant left with `j`, or right with `k`, and move the ant forward using `f`